As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - Use your hands to crumble tofu into food processor in chunks.
 Then add the remaining ingredients.

 - Process at a low speed until everything is evenly incorporated.
-Stop once to scrape down the sides, so that all of the ingredients get mixed into the ricotta.
-You want the texture to be crumbly, not smooth.
-So don't over process.
+Stop once or twice to scrape down the sides, so that all of the ingredients get mixed into the ricotta.
+The texture doesn't need to be perfectly smooth.
 Time will vary depending on your food processor.
 However, you'll likely only need about 30 seconds.

 - Remove from food processor.
-Use right away in pasta dishes or on pizza.
+Use right away in pasta dishes, on pizza, or spread on crackers.
 Or move the tofu ricotta to a covered container, and refrigerate until you're ready to use it.

 Oh, the old days of veganism!
 We had this tube of cheese you could get in supermarkets and it was… well, what it was.
 LOL Now there are so many other options!
 But when it comes to ricotta, I love a good solid tofu version.
 Easy to make and oh so tasty.